-My main research projects are taking a turn towards intelligent user interfaces for minorities with an application in healthcare.
-This is a blend of AI, NLP, HCI and many other acronyms. ;)Read More
+My main research projects are at the intersection of intelligent user interfaces for marginalized communities with an emphasis on low literacy Latino populations and with application in healthcare.
+This is a blend of AI, NLP, HCI and other acronyms. ;).
+I strive to not only advance computer science, but to impact the communities we work with.Read More

-I am a visiting associate professor of computer science at Northwestern University for the 2022-2023 academic year.
-I am working within the Center for Advancing Safety and Machine Intelligence -CASMI-.
-Otherwise, I am an associate professor of Computer Science at Northeastern Illinois University.
+I am an associate professor of Computer Science at Northeastern Illinois University.
+I am also affiliated with the Center for Advancing Safety and Machine Intelligence -CASMI- at Northwestern University.
+My research focuses on impacting marginalized and minority communities for whom the utilization of technology is structurally difficult, yet potentially beneficial.
 I got my Ph.D. in Computer Science from Northwestern University, an MSc. in AI and Education at DePaul University, and a BA in informatics from Universidad Diego Portales.Read More

 Here are some of the courses I teach/have taught.
+The courses I am teaching are the first ones.
 Most of the content is online as well as on my Youtube playlists.
-If you are taking one of my classes, you can get to the website from here.
+If you are taking one of my classes, you can get to the course website from here.
 Swipe sideways to show more

 Health disparities are, in some dimensions, a problem of information access.
 My research sits at the intersection of artificial intelligence, human computer interaction and education to advance cancer health equity through purposeful information presentation: That is, every resource should provide a unique piece of information that is potentially useful and on-point with a particular topic or event.
 Check out these projects: